 If you are selecting an enterprise solution, it’s easy to say everything is in scope.
 But you need to decompose it down into functional and process areas.
 For example, you can break down a marketing solution into campaign management, content marketing, website management, analytics and so on.
 For finance and accounting, does the solution need to include invoicing, budget forecasting, etc?
 For operations, does it need to include production planning, demand forecasting, inventory management, etc.?

 The idea is to take a top-down approach to decompose the scope of the solution to buy, so you have a clear understanding of what is in scope versus out of scope.

 2. Walk through the process

-To have a clear understanding of what you need, the best way to start is to go through how you currently perform a process.
-When you start here, you identify the concerns about how things are presently done, including key pain points that you believe new features, capabilities, or enhancements could resolve.
+To have a clear understanding of what you need, the best way to start is to go through the way you currently perform a process.
+In doing so, , you identify the concerns about how things are presently done, including key pain points that you believe new features, capabilities or enhancements could resolve.

 Make sure that you’re willing to take a hard look at whether or not the current process is the right way to be doing things.

 Also, reviewing the current process serves as the basis for enumerating some of your most critical requirements.
 Some companies want to focus purely on the future state, but this tends to gloss over foundational core requirements that you need to address.

 A blended approach that is process-based (or workflow or use case) is the best path forward.
 With this approach, you profile the required processes and identify each discrete requirement needed to conduct each process, as well as map them to the predefined process hierarchy.